fsharp/fsharp.org/guides/math-and-statistics/index.md

 redirect_from: "/math/index.html"
 ---

-This guide is an overview of the packages and tools for math and statistics programming with F#.
-To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/math-and-statistics/index.md) and send a pull request.

 F# is well-suited to numerical and statistical programming because of its focus on data transformations and the use of functional programming to help give natural translation of the underlying mathematics into executable form.

-## Table of Contents

-* auto-gen TOC:
-{:toc}

-### Efficiency Considerations

 Efficient execution of numeric code is essential, and F# executes as native code, normally through [JIT compilation](http://en.wikipedia.org/wiki/Just-in-time_compilation).